Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Phew, that's a lot of theory.
 How about some practice now?
 With just a handful of twisting techniques, you can create most balloon animals or other shapes, such as flowers and swords.

-I hope you'll find the following video from balloon-animals.com as helpful as I did.
-Michael Floyd demonstrates how to make balloon animals with the 5 basic twisting techniques:
+I hope you'll find the following video from Joey's Balloon Company as helpful as I did.
+You'll see all of the above tips in action, including 5 basic twisting techniques:

 Hooked on balloon twisting?
-If you want to get more step-by-step instructions how to make balloon animals as well as other fancy shapes, I highly recommend that you subscribe to Michael Floyd's YouTube channel.
-He's got tons of balloon twisting tutorials, and publishes a new one every week.
+If you want to get more step-by-step instructions how to make balloon animals as well as other fancy shapes, I recommend that you check out Joey Balloon's YouTube channel.
+Their "Balloon Twisting" playlist has 50+ video tutorials.

 But wait!
 You'll need balloons and a pump first.
 Because you will only learn how to make balloon animals by doing it yourself.
 Watching alone is not enough.